-- 1. Insert the Device Drivers & Utilities + User's Manual disc into the computer's DVD drive. - 2.
+- 1. Insert the Device Drivers & Utilities + User's Manual disc into an attached USB DVD drive. - 2.
 Click the message "Tap to choose what happens with this disc." - 3.
 Click Run autorun.exe. - 4.
 Click Install Drivers (button), or Option Drivers (button) to access the Optional driver menu.